cap-js/docs/node.js/queue.md

 For transactional safety, you're encouraged to use the [persistent queue](#persistent-queue), which is enabled by default.

 ## Persistent Queue (Default) {#persistent-queue}

 The persistent queue is the default configuration.

 Using the persistent queue, the to-be-emitted message is stored in a database table within the current transaction, therefore transactional consistency is guaranteed.

-::: details You can use the following configuration options (listed with their respective default value):
+::: details You can use the following configuration options:

 ```json
 {